swisscom/Invoke-Forensics/README.md

-    FileMask, ...) or the whole file** and print either a short list with the name and the location, the file content or a file listing for further processing in PowerShell (`Search-KapeFile`). gkape.exe could also be used for searching targets or modules.
+    FileMask, ...) or the whole file** and print either a short list with the name and the location, the file content or a file listing for further processing in PowerShell (`Search-KapeFile`). gkape.exe could also be used for searching Targets or Modules.
 * **Printing the content of plugins or artifact files** without the need for navigating into subfolders (Invoke-Kape*, Search-KapeFile and Invoke-RegRipper functions using `-Print`).